"

 Example 3.7.2.
 Upbeat: “It’s Raining, It’s Pouring”

-When you sing Example 3.7.2, “It’s” is connected to “raining”: “It’s raining.”
+When you sing Example 3.7.2, “It’s” connects to “raining”: “It’s raining.”
 You do not sing “raining, it’s.”
 Sometimes, students mistakenly see a bar line as a symbol for when music breaks or pauses.
 However, the bar line is simply a way to organize beats.
-The downbeat is still the strongest beat, but the preceding pickup connects to the downbeat.
+The downbeat remains the strongest beat, but the preceding pickup connects to the downbeat.
 We also saw similar upbeats in Strauss’s “The Blue Danube Waltz” in Example 3.1.3.

 Example 3.7.3.
 Anacrusis: Ponchielli[13], “Dance of the Hours,” La Giaconda